RubenDillon/tanzu/tap8/readme.md

 az aks get-versions --location eastus
 ```

-6. Create the AKS cluster
+6. Create the AKS cluster for TAP

 	to test..............
 Standard_D4ds_v4 creates nodes with 4 vCPU and 16 GB RAM